IamCrypt0n/Unity3D-Sprite-Sorter/README.md

 Unity3D Sprite Sorter is a small script that sorts active SpriteRenderers in a scene.
 It distinguishes between dynamic (moving) and static objects, which only allows sorting of the dynamic objects.
 This saves system resources that can be used for other great features of your game :)

-## Usage (Proper Description coming soon)
+## Usage

-  - Add a GameObject with the sortPointTag (can be customized) as a child of the object to be sorted
+  - Add a GameObject with the sortPointTag (can be customized) as a child of the GameObject to be sorted
   - Add SpriteRenderer of all pre added SceneObjects to the "InitialRenderers" list using the Unity3D Editor
-  - Add dynamic/moving sceneObjects to Sorter by calling registerRenderer() at runtime
+  - Add dynamic/moving sceneObjects to sorter by calling registerRenderer() at runtime
-  - Sorting a static object which has been spawned at runtime is done by calling sortOnce()
+  - Sorting SpriteRenderer of static GameObject which has been spawned at runtime is done by calling sortOnce()

 **DemoScene is included in the current release which can be downloaded @ Releases:** [DemoScene @ Release 0.9.1](https://github.com/IamCrypt0n/Unity3D-Sprite-sorter/releases/tag/0.9.1)

 ## Still to be done
-  - Sort object only when it has moved
+  - Sort SpriteRenderer of GameObject only when it has moved
-  - Proper sourcecode documentation & comments
+  - Proper sourcecode documentation
   - Youtube Demo